ben-shepherd/simple-docs-extractor/docs/simple-docs-scraper/generators/DocFileGenerator.ts.md

  content and injecting it into a template file.
 It can save the generated content to files with proper markdown extensions and directory structure.

- @param {DocGeneratorConfig} config - Configuration object containing template path, output directory, and search/replace pattern
+ @param {DocFileGeneratorConfig} config - Configuration object containing template path, output directory, and search/replace pattern

 ---